Bascil/mpesa-daraja-api-php/README.md

 # PHP Implementation for M-Pesa Daraja API

 This is a PHP package for the Safaricom's M-Pesa REST API dubbed DARAJA API.
 The official Daraja API documentation is available on https://developer.safaricom.co.ke/docs.

 ## Installation

-* Run the following command to clone this repo
+- Run the following command to clone this repo

 ```
 git clone https://github.com/Bascil/mpesa-daraja-api-php.git

 ```

 OR

-* Download the source code as zipped
+- Download the source code as zipped

+## Linux Hosting

+If you need VPS or dedicated hosting, please visit this link [Server Host](https://serverhost53.com)

 ## Support